DSeiferth/PoreAnalyser/README.rst

-PoreFinder
+PoreAnalyser
 =======================================

-PoreFinder package based on HOLE and MDAnalysis
+PoreAnalyser package based on HOLE and MDAnalysis

 Read the documentation here: